dymmond/esmerald/docs/configurations/staticfiles.md

 # StaticFilesConfig

-StaticFilesConfig is simple set of configurations that when passed enables the built-in middleware of Esmerald.
+StaticFilesConfig is simple set of configurations that when passed enables the built-in of Esmerald.
-When a StaticFilesConfig object is passed to an application instance, it will automatically start the `SessionMiddleware`.
+When a StaticFilesConfig object is passed to an application instance, it will enable the static files serving.

 !!!
 Check
     StaticFiles are considereed an `app` and they are pure Starlette app so using Starlette StaticFiles